-This spring at United Parish’s annual meeting (June 13), we will vote on joining the 58 churches, synagogues, and mosques of GBIO.
-In preparation, our Stretching into Justice Ministry Team has answered common questions about GBIO in the video below.
+United Parish voted to join the 58 churches, synagogues, and mosques of GBIO.
+Our Stretching into Justice Ministry Team answered common questions about GBIO in the video below.
 If you have a specific question, feel free to navigate to the video time stamps listed next to each question.

 1. Why should United Parish join GBIO?
 [0:04-7:24]